kartoza/django-training/django-testing.rst

 Note the following things:

-* We import our Doodle model from :file:`models.py`
+* We import our Doodle model from :file:`models.py`.
-* Our DoodleTest class inherits from TestCase
+* Our DoodleTest class inherits from TestCase.
-* We can (optionally) define a list of fixtures that should be loaded before the test runs
+* We can (optionally) define a list of fixtures that should be loaded before the test runs (``fixtures = ...``).
-* We use docstrings to describe the test
+* We use docstrings to describe the test.
-* The test failure or passing is determined by our assert statement
+* The test failure or passing is determined by our assert statement.
 * Normally you shouldn't print stuff out unless the test fails (and then you should use assert's message parameter to do it.